MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP31 - “The Release Date of this House” with Coury Carlson.md

 URL: https://maxfrequency.net/2023/10/03/mfp-31/
 permalink: 2023/10/03/mfp-31/
 ---
+# MFP31 - “The Release Date of this House” with Coury Carlson

 Coury Carlson sits down with Max to look back at a decade of [My Life in Gaming](https://www.youtube.com/@mylifeingaming/).
 They go through the origins of the channel, the RGB Master Class series, and the various game rooms/studios Coury’s had over the years.

 <audio controls>